cihanuluisik/till-scala/README.md

         as requested

 * step 3
-        improvements towards more functional and readability
+        improvements towards more functional

+* step 4
+        best of both worlds to make it more readable